nevtemu/crew-positions-3/README.md

 Enjoy!

-If you need help setting it up, reach me out 😊
+If you need help setting it up, reach me out 😊.
+Or let me know your feedback, desired features.

 ## Changelog

 20.12.2023
 > Added sections for upgrade prices and retail targets information.
-However, did not release those features due to requirement for constant updates from company documents and confidential business information.
 > ![Upgrade prices](screenshots/scr11.png)

 22.12.2023